Alessio Sundas: Agent career

 In 2000, Sundas took a career in football and became Fifa agent and player manager.
+He later diversified to Formula 1, F2, F3 and F4 and NASCAR where he connects athletes with sponsors.
 In 2015, Sundas was registered as a member of Italian sports agent and managed Dei Giovani.
 Later he extended his managerial services to women's football managing the transfer of a Brazilian national player, Andressa Alves da Silva from FC Barcelona to AS Roma and Ferjani Sassi who played in the Russia 2018 FIFA World Cup for Tunisia national team.